CALL TODAY FOR A FREE CONSULTATION

 The purpose of NDAs is to protect the confidentiality of information that is not protected by other intellectual property rights such as trademarks or patents.
 For example, NDAs can prohibit employees from sharing the contact information of clients, and they can prevent employees from talking to people outside the organization about a business project that is in its early stages.
 Some NDAs remain in force only as long as the employee continues working for the organization, but some continue for a limited period after the business relationship ends.

 NDAs are not the same thing as non-compete agreements, although some employment agreements include both non-disclosure and non-compete provisions.
 A non-compete agreement restricts an employee’s right to set up a new business that directly competes with the employer after the employment relationship ends.
 Until recently, employers frequently required employees to sign non-compete agreements in order to prevent them from seeking out better work opportunities.
 Non-compete agreements are only appropriate for employees in high-ranking positions who see the company’s business decisions up close, but in early 2021, one-fifth of American workers who had employment contracts but did not hold bachelor’s degrees were subject to non-compete agreements.
-In 2021, a federal executive urged the Federal Trade Commission to impose penalties on companies that require employees to sign overly restrictive non-compete agreements.
+In 2021, a federal executive order urged the Federal Trade Commission to impose penalties on companies that require employees to sign overly restrictive non-compete agreements.

 Contact Zimmerman & Associates About Non-Disclosure Agreements in Georgia